Open Korean Corpora: A Practical Report: Open Datasets

+Beyond corpora that cover sentence pairs, here we introduce some corpora that suit single sentence classification task, that mainly deal with intention or sentiment.

-\paragraph{NSMC [doc, com, rd]} is a review sentiment corpus\footnote{\url{https://github.com/e9t/nsmc}} of size 200K, which consists of Naver movie comments automatically labeled according to the methodology of \citet{maas-EtAl:2011:ACL-HLT2011}.
+\paragraph{NSMC (2015)} \texttt{ [int'l, all, rd]} \\ is a review sentiment corpus\footnote{\url{https://github.com/e9t/nsmc}} of size 200K, which consists of Naver movie comments automatically labeled according to the methodology of \citet{maas-EtAl:2011:ACL-HLT2011}.
 It adopts pos/neg binary labels, and it has been widely used as a benchmark for pretrained language models.